dnanexus/dxCompiler/doc/Developing.md

 6. Push the release branch to GitHub.
 7. Run the release pipeline:
     - Go to `Actions` > `dxCompiler Release (Staging and Prod)` and click `Run workflow` on the right side.
-    - Make sure the `release-xxx` branch is selected (default setting).
+    - Make sure the `release-X.Y.Z` branch is selected.
+Run with default settings.
     - Once finished, the pipeline will create a draft release page on GitHub.
 8. Test in customer projects: build and run the applet [test-dxcompiler-in-project](/test-dxcompiler-in-project) in customer projects that are shared with `org-dnanexus_apps_customer_testers`.
 9. Publish the draft [release](https://github.com/dnanexus/dxCompiler/releases).
 The compressed source code (in `zip` and `tar.gz`) will be added to the release page automatically.